Student Blog - The world heritage Avebury

 As part of our social programme we took our students on a trip to the stone circles in Avebury.

-Here is a report one of our students wrote about this trip:
+Here is a report one of our students wrote about the trip:

 The world heritage Avebury